Winning In China's HCV Travails

 The drug requires a 12 week course of treatment.
 Clinical tests show it can cure 90 percent of HCV patients, said chief of the development team, Wu Jinzi, who set up Ascletis Pharmaceutical in 2014 in east China's Hangzhou City for pharmaceutical development and production.

-A field of five of is set to do battle.
+A field of five is set to do battle.
 Which will prevail?

 I have rated the HCV therapy assets of the contending companies in the following order: 1.
 Gilead (Sovaldi, Harvoni, Epclusa, Sof/Vel/Vox), 2.
 AbbVie, (ViekiraXR, Viekira Pak, Technivie, and G/P),3.
 Xian/Janssen (Olysio, JNJ478), 4.
 Bristol-Myers (Daklinza/Sunvepra), and 5.
 Ascletis (ASC08).
 (Note: Therapies which have yet to receive marketing approval by local authorities are listed in italics.)

 While I consider this ranking non-controversial, I acknowledge that others may disagree.
 Let me then acknowledge in advance that this is only my non-expert opinion on the subject.
 Further, it is an opinion anchored in time.
 I wrote this on May 15, 2017.
-It may change astime marches on.
-Obviously those who disagree are welcome to do so in the comment stream.
+It may change as time marches on.
+Obviously, those who disagree are welcome to do so in the comment stream.

-Even those who agree that Gilead offers the best therapies will acknowledge that this does not necessarily mean Gilead will contribute to curing China's HCV positive population.
+Even those who agree that Gilead offers the best therapies will acknowledge that this does not necessarily mean Gilead will contribute to curing China's HCV-positive population.
 The question of cost hangs heavy in the balance.

 Just because Gilead currently offers the best suite of HCV therapies of any company in the world does not mean it will be the one chosen to cure China's HCV patients.